 As of June 26, 2020, all remaining businesses reopened with appropriate distancing, sanitizing and operations plans and Zone 5 moved to the Yellow level with the rest of New Brunswick

 Face masks must be worn in public if physical distancing cannot be maintained and businesses must prepare an operational plan that can be provided to officials if requested.
 Details on operational plans can be found here.

-Effective July 3, 2020, interprovincial travel within Nova Scotia, New Brunswick, Newfoundland & Labrador and Prince Edward Island will be permitted without the requirement to self-isolate for Atlantic Canadian residents who have not travelled outside of the Atlantic provinces for any reason in the past 14 days, who have not been advised to self-isolate, who do not have COVID-19 symptoms or who are not awaiting COVID-19 test results.
+Effective July 3, 2020, interprovincial travel within Nova Scotia, New Brunswick, Newfoundland & Labrador and Prince Edward Island began permitting without the requirement to self-isolate for Atlantic Canadian residents who have not travelled outside of the Atlantic provinces for any reason in the past 14 days, who have not been advised to self-isolate, who do not have COVID-19 symptoms or who are not awaiting COVID-19 test results.
 This latest step in the reopening process has been dubbed the “Atlantic Bubble”.

 Prince Edward Island

 On April 28, 2020, the Government of Prince Edward Island announced Renew PEI, Together (available here) – PEI’s plan to re-open businesses, services and public spaces.
 The plan implements a progressive approach to lifting restrictions in four separate phases over three-week periods.
 Progression through the stages will be evaluated based on public health information and progression will be slowed, halted or reversed depending on public health concerns.
 Organizations and businesses will not be required to re-open at the initiation of the relevant phase and may choose to continue operations in a manner and timeline with which they are comfortable.

 - Non-contact outdoor recreational activities and limited outdoor gatherings will be permitted, such as walking, hiking, recreational fishing and golfing